nehiryeli/fridge/readme.md

 # How to Test
 Run following commands from root directory

-Check the doors of the fridge\
+Check the door of the fridge\
 ``php tests/TestDoor.php ``

 Try to put on a beverage to the fridge\